SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

-                                            Now here we are using the same logic as we do for the condor and move the trooper towards our touch.&nbsp; First thing you should notice though is that you now have a warning in the compiler and if you build the code it will fail, this is because I have updated the way that we move the trooper, this is so we can safely integrate the keyboard and touch screen together (remember even pc’s can have touch screens, like laptops).
+                                            Now here we are using the same logic as we do for the condor and move the trooper towards our touch.
+First thing you should notice though is that you now have a warning in the compiler and if you build the code it will fail, this is because I have updated the way that we move the trooper, this is so we can safely integrate the keyboard and touch screen together (remember even pc’s can have touch screens, like laptops).